Juwon-stat/Causal-Inference-on-Air-Pollution/README.md

-# Block-wise Intertemporal Matching
+# Block-wise Intertemporal Matching for Causal Inference on Meteorological Data

-**Causal Inference on Transboundary Air Pollution: Quantifying the Impact of Upwind Lockdowns on Downwind Air Quality**
+## : Quantifying the Impact of Upwind Lockdowns on Downwind Air Quality**

 This repository provides the full reproducible R code and analysis materials for a methodological causal inference study on transboundary air pollution.
 The study develops and applies a **block-wise intertemporal matching framework** to estimate the causal impact of upstream lockdown-related emission reductions on downstream particulate matter concentrations in Seoul.